 Yet another back-to-school scam targets students who are renting versus living in dorms.

-- Securing the ideal off-campus rental for college students can sometimes be an open door to fraud for the uninitiated, says John Buzzard, industry fraud specialist at CO-OP Financial Services, a payments and financial technology provider to credit unions.
+- Securing the ideal off-campus rental for college students can sometimes be an open door to fraud for the uninitiated, says John Buzzard, former industry fraud specialist at CO-OP Financial Services, a payments and financial technology provider to credit unions.

 - Scammers may ask for a credit card to hold your spot for a rental that doesn’t exist, he says.